magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We are funded by the DFG within the Collaborative Research Center **NOA (SFB 1375, Nonlinear Optics down to Atomic scales)**.
+      <span>We are funded by the DFG within the Collaborative Research Center <b>NOA (SFB 1375, Nonlinear Optics down to Atomic scales)</b>.
 Within this collaboration, we work on characterizing and tailoring quantum states of light from unconventional sources (project A7) together with the group of René Sondenheimer.</span>
     </div>
   </div>